rappatoni/stexcasp/README.md

 ## Definitions

-After retrieving the closure, Mgraph resolves the exact semantic paragraph URIs connected to every included symbol by `ulo:defines`.
+After retrieving the closure, the graph viewer resolves the exact semantic paragraph URIs connected to every included symbol by `ulo:defines`.
 Definition bodies are fetched lazily from FLAMS through `/content/fragment` when a node is selected.
 The returned semantic HTML and its CSS are rendered in an isolated side panel, so initial graph loading does not require one HTTP request per